bscotch/stitch/README.md

 ### Programmatically Modifying Your Project and Assets

-Stitch provides many ways to modify assets, allowing you write scripts and pipelines that automate asset management in all kinds of ways.
+Stitch grants access to the guts of GMS2 project assets, allowing you write scripts and pipelines that automate asset management in all kinds of ways.
 For example, you may want to replace a script with different content, set all sounds to have a different bitrate, and more.